Building a Better Team

 5. Pump up your energy level.

-Believe it or not, your team prays that you will have a high degree of energy, passion, and optimism.
+Believe it or not, your team prays that you will have great energy, passion, and optimism.
 No matter your industry, making a conscious effort to orchestrate fun is a great idea to retain talent.
 Manufacture exciting things to do in the workplace.
-Keep it light, funny, and laugh as a group at the crazy things that happen.
+Keep it light and funny, and laugh as a group at the crazy things that happen.

 6. Create variety in jobs.